biojava/biojava-tutorial/structure/alignment.md

 System.out.println(afpChain.toCE(ca1,ca2));
 ```

-To display the alignment using jMol, use:
+To display the alignment using Jmol, use:

 ```java
 GuiWrapper.display(afpChain, ca1, ca2);
 // Or StructureAlignmentDisplay.display(afpChain, ca1, ca2);
 ```

-Note that these require that you include the structure-gui package and the jMol
+Note that these require that you include the structure-gui package and the Jmol
 binary in the classpath at runtime.

 ## Command-line tools